 In Victorian times a notorious murder took place here (there is the story of this and photograph of the gun used on the wall of the current Blacksmith’s Arms – this story is also told in ‘Black Barnsley’ a book on the dark days of Barnsley and district).
 The Landlord was said to be a heavy drinker.
 On the night of September 3rd 1888 he took a rifle out and shot dead his domestic servant (maid) Margaret Hill the daughter of a Bullhouse labourer (later found to be pregnant, presumably by said Landlord).

 He was tried for murder, but in exceptional circumstance he was not hung.
 The Judge took account of his mental state – he was said to be a ‘dipsomaniac’ i.e. frequent drinker.
 He was sentenced to a period in an asylum.
 This was a forward looking decision before psychology became a routine part of criminal cases!

 He served his sentence and was pronounced cured by the Asylum authorities.
 He was freed and re-joined society.

 In the past, before steam power, there were 13 water mills between Bullhouse and Thurlstone.
 There were at least 2 in Millhouse Green.
-The remaining mill is behind what used to be the village post-office and is now a B&B. As mentioned the Rich family had 2 here as well one a fulling mill for textiles.
+The remaining mill is behind what used to be the village post-office and is now a private dwelling.
+As mentioned the Rich family had 2 here as well one a fulling mill for textiles.